-Since when had her marriage become like a powder keg just waiting to explode?
+Since when has her marriage become like a powder keg just waiting to explode?
 Rita could not remember.
 But it seemed like ages since she and her husband had had an amicable conversation or shared a laugh.
 In fact, conversation was limited, as both partners feared that words would lead to a fight.
-But surely there had to be better ways to manage anger in a relationship than silence?
+But surely there had to be better ways to manage anger in a relationship than silence, right?

 5 Causes Of Anger In Relationships

 A 2018 study published in the Journal of Research in Personality explains the “mutual cyclical anger in romantic relationships”.
 It describes how being mistreated by one’s romantic partner evokes anger, and that can motivate a reciprocation of mistreatment resulting in a cycle of destructive behavior and rage.
 To break the cycle, at least one partner has to act mindfully and refuse to participate in destructive behavior.

 According to experts, more anger is generated in a marriage than in any other relationship.
 Friction may arise in a marriage or live-in relationship simply because of constant proximity, especially in these days of work-from-home.
 Nobody is perfect.
 Differing expectations from a long-term relationship can also lead to anger issues.

 However, there could be specific causes for anger in a couple’s relationship too.
 The causes could be internal or external.
 “All he wants me to do is shout at me for not being the clean freak that he is,” said Josephine, talking about a recurring argument in her marriage surrounding dirty dishes and unfolded laundry.

 “He gets annoyed, and he loses it.
 He definitely has anger issues, since one conversation turns into a million and before we know it, we’re fighting about that time I didn’t take his side when his friends made a remark about his clothes.
 I don’t know how to handle a spouse with anger management issues, and I don’t even know what causes his outbursts,” she adds.